Cut-and-Come-Again Lettuce Sampler

 For garden rows, my old reliable is an Earthway Seeder, for which I now have a dozen seed plates for different seed types and spacings.
 It makes a furrow, plants the seed at whatever depth I want, covers it, and firms the ground, all in one pass.

 Last season I experimented with the Pinpoint Precision Seeder, which can handle six seed sizes.
-It’s smaller and more maneuverable than the Earthway, and works well with a finely tilled, debris-free bed, but is a bit finicky in less-than-perfect conditions.
-A larger version sows four rows 2-1⁄4 inches apart, perfect for mesclun.
+It’s smaller and more maneuverable than the Earthway, and it works well with a finely tilled, debris-free bed; however, it is a bit finicky in less-than-perfect conditions.
+A larger version sows four rows 2¼ inches apart, perfect for mesclun.

 If enough space is available, or just to confuse pests, I sometimes skip the cut-and-come-again routine in favor of harvest, hoe, rake, and reseed.
 I harvest the young plants, roots and all, stir the soil up with a stirrup hoe, rake the bed flat, and sow fresh seed.